 - A Rocha’s Community Garden Network (based out of BC, Canada), has lots of resources as well.

 Alternatives feeding citizenship has several worthwhile pdfs that you can download:

 In the U.K

-And here is a list of the 5 most popular gardening blogs in Australia.
+- And here is a list of the Top 20 Australia gardening blogs and websites in 2021.